Medicare is the federal health insurance program for people who are 65 or older or those younger than 65 with certain disabilities.

 What is Medicare Part D?

-Medicare Part D is a private insurance plan that covers a portion of the cost for your prescription medications.
+Part D is a private insurance plan that covers a portion of the cost of your prescription medications.

 This is important because Original Medicare does not have any prescription drug coverage.

 You can get Medicare Part D through a standalone plan or as a part of a Medicare Advantage plan.